buwilliams/recipes/DESIGN.md

 ## Goals

-- Ad-free recipes
+- Place to store and share recipes ad-free
-- Create recipe for your profile
+- Manage recipe for your profile
+- Share recipes with URL
-- Calculate the calories for recipe
+- Automatically calculate the calories for your recipe by serving size
 - Standardize all calories by 1 cup

 ## Measurement Conversions